nrfconnect/sdk-nrfxlib/nrf_802154/doc/architecture.rst

 Radio drivers request access to the peripheral from an arbiter.
 The arbiter grants or denies access.

-The nRF IEEE 802.15.4 radio driver cooperates with the radio arbiter included  in `MPSL`_ (Multiprotocol Service Layer).
+The nRF IEEE 802.15.4 radio driver cooperates with the radio arbiter included  in `MPSL`_ (MultiProtocol Service Layer).

 .. figure:: images/radio_driver_architecture.svg
    :alt: nRF IEEE 802.15.4 radio driver architecture